Duncan Livingstone: Death

 He died in Pretoria on 25 May 1964 and lies buried in Rosetta Street Cemetery.

 Duncan Livingstone left his books and papers to the State Library in Pretoria.
 A manuscript of 140 unpublished poems, mainly in Gaelic except for few verses in English and Scots, is preserved as MSB 579 in the National Library of South Africa in Cape Town.
-They also reveal that, similarly to his contemporary, South Uist Bard and World War II veteran Dòmhnall Iain Dhonnchaidh, Duncan Livingstone made an English-Gaelic literary translation of Thomas Gray's Elegy in a Country Churchyard.
+They also reveal that, similarly to his contemporary, South Uist poet and World War II veteran Dòmhnall Iain Dhonnchaidh, Duncan Livingstone made an English-Gaelic literary translation of Thomas Gray's Elegy in a Country Churchyard.

 Legacy

 In a paper about The Gaelic Literature of Argyll, Donald E. Meek describes Livingstone as a, "very fine modern Gaelic poet", who, "wrote some splendidly prophetic verse on the twentieth-century challenges which were to confront white rule in South Africa.
 He thus has a claim to be included in any forthcoming survey of the Gaelic literature of Africa!"

 In an essay, Scottish professor Wilson MacLeod described Duncan Livingstone as a "poet of significance", who became a perceptive critic of the British Empire, which was best illustrated by his attitude towards its collapse in Feasgar an Duine Ghil.
 MacLeod notes, however, that Livingstone's anti-colonialist attitude was rare among post-Culloden Gaelic poets, the vast majority of whom were "Pro-British and Pro-Empire", including Aonghas Moireasdan and Dòmhnall MacAoidh, who considered the expansion of the British Empire, "a civilizing mission rather than a process of conquest and expropriation".
 According to Wilson MacLeod, poetry composed by the Scottish Gaels did not until very recently draw the connections and parallels between their own experiences and those of other Colonized peoples throughout the world.